HuemulSolutions/enola/README.md

     ```plaintext
     ENOLA_TOKEN=your_api_token
     ```
-- Replace `your_api_token` with your Enola API token.
+- Replace `your_api_token` with your Enola API token
-- Assuming the Python file and the `.env` file are in the same directory, your token should be loaded
+- Assuming the Python file and the `.env` file are in the same directory, your token should be loaded.

+---

 **Alternatively, you can set it directly in your script:**

 This method is easier and fine for testing purposes, but it is not recommended because the token is exposed in the script.
 To set it directly in your Python script:
 ```python
 token = 'your_api_token'
 ```

 **You can also load the token using Environment Variables:**

 Another method to load the token is by setting your Enola API token as an Environment Variable.
 This method (recommended for advanced users) offers more flexibility but requires more complex configurations, depending on your operating system.
 For convenience, the method for loading the token from a `.env` file will be covered instead in this guide.

+---

-#### **2. Import the Necessary Libraries**
+#### **5.1.2.
+Import the Necessary Libraries**
-Assuming you are loading the token from the `.env` file, In your Python script, start importing the necessary libraries:
+Assuming you are loading the token from the `.env` file, in your Python script, start importing the necessary libraries:
 ```python
 # Import necessary libraries
 from enola.tracking import Tracking     # Enola Tracking module